tapunict/System-Stats-By-Keylogger/README.md

 The data source is a Windows Keylogger (written and used just on my computer for academic purposes). <br/>
 It has been developed in C++ and uses Windows APIs.<br/>
-It sends a log to the server on each foreground window change.
+It sends a log to the TCP server on each foreground window change OR after **K** seconds of user inactivity.

 #### Server System